 And it may also improve your exercise workout.
 Research involving male cyclists showed that after only 14 days on maca supplements their speed improved for a 40km time trial.
 And they all reported a boost in their sexual desire as well!
 Experts believe the benefits would be similar in women.

 I drink a product called Mighty Maca® Plus almost daily.
 It was created by a physician and uses maca that is certified organic and sourced from Peru.
-Whenever I feel like a need a little afternoon pick-me-up but won’t want to reach for caffeine, Mighty Maca is my go-to.
-I feel energized in a matter of minutes.
-Unlike caffeine, this maca formulation offers gentle stimulation that does not interfere with sleep.
+Whenever I feel like I need a little afternoon pick-me-up but don’t want to reach for caffeine, this maca formulation offers gentle stimulation that does not interfere with sleep.
 I also love the blend of some 30+ additional ingredients, each chosen for their own unique strengths as well as their synergistic health benefits when combined.
 Spirulina and Chlorella for alkalinity; turmeric and mangosteen to quench inflammation; cinnamon and flax seeds to balance blood sugar, and much more.
 The creator of the product, Dr. Anna Cabeca, fully stands behind the quality and effectiveness of her product and offers a 100% money back guarantee.
 I love that.

 4. Adrenal Nourishment